Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Basic Concepts and Model

-Some notation and measures of compressibility follow, preceding a rough description of our space complexities.
-Logarithms will be in base 2.
-The {\em empirical $k$-th order entropy}~\cite{Man01} of a sequence $S$, $H_k(S) \le \log \sigma$, is a lower bound to the output size per symbol of any $k$-th order compressor applied to $S$.
-We will build on self-indexes able of handling text collections $T$ of total length $u$ within $uH_k(T) + o(u\log\sigma)$ bits.
-On the other hand, representing an unlabeled tree of $n$ nodes requires $2n-o(n)$ bits, and several representations using $2n+o(n)$ bits support many tree query and navigation operations in constant time.
+We will build on self-indexes able of handling text collections $T$ of total length $u$ within $uH_k(T) + o(u\log\sigma)$ bits \cite{NM07,FMMN07,MN08}.
+On the other hand, representing an unlabeled tree of $n$ nodes requires $2n-O(\log n)$ bits, and several representations using $2n+o(n)$ bits support many tree query and navigation operations in constant time (e.g., \cite{SN08}).
 The labels require in principle other $n\log t$ bits.
-Sequences $S$ can be stored within their zero-order entropy, $|S|H_0(S) + o(|S|\log\sigma)$, so that any element $S[i]$ can be accessed, and they can also answer queries $rank_c(S,i)$ (the number of $c$'s in $S[1,i]$) and $select_c(S,j)$ (the position of the $j$-th $c$ in $S$).
-These are essential building blocks for more complex functionalities, as seen later.
+Sequences $S$ can be stored within $|S|\log\sigma (1+o(1))$ bits (and even $|S|H_0(S)+o(|S|\log\sigma)$), so that any element $S[i]$ can be accessed, and they can also efficiently answer the following queries \cite{GGV03,GMR06,FMMN07}: \begin{description} \item[$rank_c(S,i)$] is the number of $c$'s in $S[1,i]$; \item[$select_c(S,j)$] is the position of the $j$-th $c$ in $S$. \end{description} These are essential building blocks for more complex functionalities, as seen later.

 The final space requirement of our index will include: \begin{enumerate} \item $uH_k(T)+o(u\log\sigma)$ bits for representing the text collection $T$ in self-indexed form.
-This supports the string searches of XPath and can (slowly) reproduce any text. \item $2n+o(n)$ bits for representing the tree structure.
-This supports many navigational operations in constant time. \item $d\log d + o(d\log d)$ bits for the string-to-text mapping, e.g., to determine to which text a string position belongs, or restricting string searches to some texts. \item Optionally, $u\log\sigma$ or $uH_k(T)+o(u\log\sigma)$ bits, plus $O(d\log\frac{u}{d})$, to achieve faster text extraction than in 1). \item $4n\log t + O(n)$ bits to represent the tags in a way that they support very fast XPath searches. \item $2n+o(n)$ for mapping between tree nodes and texts. \end{enumerate}
+This supports the string searches of XPath and can (slowly) reproduce any text. \item $d\log d + o(d\log d)$ bits for the mapping between the self-index and the text identifiers, e.g., to determine to which text identifier a self-index position belongs, or restricting self-index searches to some texts. \item $2n+o(n)$ bits for representing the tree structure.
+This supports many navigational operations in constant time. \item $4n\log t + 2n + o(n)$ bits to represent the tags in a way that they support very fast XPath searches. \item $2n+o(n)$ bits for mapping between tree nodes and text identifiers. \item Optionally, $u\log\sigma$ or $uH_k(T)+o(u\log\sigma)$ bits, plus $O(d\log\frac{u}{d})$, to achieve faster text extraction than in 1). \end{enumerate}

-As a practical yardstick: without the extra storage of texts (item 4) the memory consumption of our system is about the size of the original XML file (and, being a self-index, includes it!), and with the extra store the memory consumption is between 1 and $2$ times the size of the original XML file.
+As a practical yardstick, without the extra storage of texts (Item 6) the memory consumption of our system is about the size of the original XML file (and, being a self-index, includes it!), and with the extra text store the memory consumption is 1--2 times the size of the original XML file.